Open Hours: Mon - Fri 9am - 5pm

 FAQs About What to Put Under Artificial Grass

-Still wondering whether you need sand, a membrane, or a full sub-base?
-You’re not the only one.
-These are the most common questions homeowners ask us about what goes under artificial grass — with straight, practical answers from our installation team.
+Still wondering whether you need sand, underlay, a membrane, or a full sub-base?
+These are some of the most common questions homeowners ask us about what goes under artificial grass.

 Do you need underlay for artificial grass?

-Only on hard surfaces like concrete, patios, or decking.
-In these cases, a foam underlay adds comfort and helps with drainage.
-For soil-based installs, you don’t need a separate underlay – just MOT base, sand, and membrane.
+Usually only on hard surfaces like concrete, patios, or decking.
+In those cases, a foam or drainage underlay can improve comfort, drainage, and the finished feel.
+On soil-based installs, you normally do not need a separate underlay.

 What sand do you use under artificial grass?

-Always use sharp sand, grano dust, or limestone fines.
-Avoid soft builders’ sand, which shifts, holds water, and can lead to dips.
+Use sharp sand, grano dust, or limestone fines.
+Avoid soft builders’ sand because it shifts too easily, holds more moisture, and can contribute to dips.

 Want it done once, done right?
 What goes under your artificial grass decides how long it lasts.
 We’ll handle excavation, base, drainage and the perfect finish.
 Request your free survey and let our team handle the groundwork.